-The study of gross human anatomy including muscle, tendon, ligament, innervation, and vascular supply of the upper extremities, skeletal system, and Thoracic Organs.
+Gross human anatomy cadaver lab with dissection and exploration of muscle, tendon, ligament, innervation and vascular supply of the upper extremities, skeletal system, and thoracic organs.
 Prerequisites: Open only to DPT students in good standing.
-Co-requisites: DPT 721
+Co-requisites: DPT 720

 Course Objectives: